University College Dublin: Statistics

 Biography

 James Augustine Aloysius Joyce was an Irish novelist, poet, and literary critic.
-He contributed to the modernist avant-garde movement and is regarded as one of the most influential and important writers of the 20th century.
+He contributed to the modernist movement and is regarded among the most influential and important writers of the 20th century.
 Joyce's novel Ulysses (1922) is a landmark in which the episodes of Homer's Odyssey are paralleled in a variety of literary styles, particularly stream of consciousness.
-Other well-known works are the short-story collection Dubliners (1914), and the novels A Portrait of the Artist as a Young Man (1916) and Finnegans Wake (1939).
-His other writings include three books of poetry, a play, letters, and occasional journalism.
+Other well-known works are the short-story collection Dubliners (1914) and the novels A Portrait of the Artist as a Young Man (1916) and Finnegans Wake (1939).
+His other writings include two books of poetry, a play, correspondence, and occasional journalism.

 2. Gabriel Byrne